wavefrontHQ/docs/pages/doc/logging_log_alerts.md

 summary: Learn how you can create, snooze and delete a logs alert.
 ---

-{% include important.html content="Tanzu Observability (formerly known as VMware Aria Operations for Applications) retains logs for 30 days during the Logs free trial or retains logs for 7 days when on the freemium subscription!
+{% include important.html content="VMware Tanzu Observability (formerly known as VMware Aria Operations for Applications) retains logs for 30 days during the Logs free trial or retains logs for 7 days when on the freemium subscription!
 To retain logs for a longer period, contact your account representative or [technical support](wavefront_support_feedback.html#support)."%}

 You can create alerts for your logs data and see the firing events of an alert.